kykrueger/openbis/openbis-ipad/core-plugin/readme.md

 </table>

-### Headers

-A table listing the different headers and which requests they are used in.

 Communication Model
 -------------------

-On startup, the iPad app requests
+On startup, the iPad app requests the data it needs to initialize the UI by specifying `{ requestKey : ROOT}` as the request parameters.

 ### Communication diagram